TheRandomFox/cnc-mill-prognostics-software/readme.txt

 10 = vib_spindle    Spindle vibration, kHz
 11 = AE_table       Acoustic emission at table, kHz
 12 = AE_spindle     Acoustic emission at spindle, kHz

+Note:
+    According to the dataset readme, for some of the experiments t or VB are empty because they were not measured.
+    The program will ignore these cases.